placidenduwayo1/k8s-kafka-avro-kong-aepc-back/README.md

 - company-microservice
 - Project-microservice

-# utility tools
+# utility services

-## 1. utility services
+## 1. configuration server
 - **microservices-config-service**: to centralize and distribute all microservices configurations

+## kong-API-Gateway
-- **kong-API-gateway** as unique entry point to backend microservices.
+- **kong-API-Gateway** as unique entry point to backend microservices.
 - kong-API-gateway in declarative mode, the docker-compose file for images deployment is located under **Kong-Gateway-DBLess-Docker**. **kong.yaml** file of all Kong objects is defined under **Kong-Gateway-Config-DBLess** folder: **routing**, **rate-limiting**, **authentication** (basic-auth, jwt), **logging**.
 - when using UI for managing kong objects, we deploy **konga-dashboard**:
-  - all configuratons created declarative mode, are done using konga UI
+  - all configuratons created declarative mode, are done using konga-ui
   - under **Kong-Gateway-Postgres-Konga-Docker** folder is docker-compose file for deploying kong infrastructure:
     - **postgress db**, **kong-db-prepare**, **kong-api-gateway**, **konga-db-prepare**, **konga-dashboard**
 - Under **Logs** folder is a logs file **logs-file.log** that logs all hppt request torwards backend microservices

-## 2. kafka infrastructure
+## 3. kafka infrastructure
 - a kafka infrastructure to publish and distribute events.
 - each writing event in database (POST, DELETE, UPDATE) is distributed into kafka topics.
 - **schema registry** to difine schema for all events and **avro** to serialiaze events sent to topics